-The Stress Solution Dr Chatterjee Review
+The Stress Solution Dr. Chatterjee Review

 Dr. Rangan Chatterjee’s books do not disappoint.
 “The Stress Solution: The 4 Steps to reset your Body, Mind, Relationships, and Purpose” helps you to understand that a healthy mind is the result of a balance of attention on multiple different facets of your life.

 The book offers an advanced viewpoint on how to improve your mental health in 2019.
-Backed by latest science, but at the same time delivered from Rangan’s personal standpoint, it made a really enjoyable read.
+Backed by the latest science, but at the same time delivered from Rangan’s standpoint, it made a really enjoyable read.

-I would recommend the book to anybody who is determined to relieve stress in their life.
+I would recommend the book to anybody determined to relieve stress in their life.
 The tips below are just to give you an idea.
 The book covers each of these much more extensively and offers many many more powerful insights.

 How to relieve stress according to The Stress Solution?

-1. Get into Hot Yoga or spend more time in a sauna or steam-room
+1. Get into Hot Yoga or spend more time in a sauna or steam room

 “Hyperthermia” research has found that if you raise your core temperature to 38.5 degrees Celsius – for approx one hour, it can simultaneously reduce overall stress and improve mental function.
-Research in Japan found that one sauna a day can reduce stress and increase the thrive state.
+Research in Japan found that one sauna a day can reduce stress and increase the thriving state.